Meaning of Numbers: The Number 92

-The meaning of this number is heavily influenced by Psalm 92.
+The meaning of this number in the Bible is heavily influenced by Psalm 92.
 This song holds the unique distinction of being the only Psalm expressly designated to be sung on the Sabbath.
 As such it praises God for his love, mercy and faithfulness.

 It is good to give thanks to the Lord and to sing praises unto Your name, O Most High, to show forth Your lovingkindness in the morning and Your faithfulness every night . . .
 For You, Lord, have made me glad with Your work; I will exult in the works of Your hands (verses 1 - 2, 4 of Psalm 92, HBFV).